Who are we?

 The Rothschild Foundation is a registered charity and a company limited by guarantee.
-The work of the Foundation has two distinct remits: as an operating charity responsible for the care and management of Waddesdon Manor on behalf of the National Trust and undertaking more general philanthropic activity in support of the arts and heritage, the environment, education, and social welfare by awarding grants and convening, fostering dialogue and debate.
+The work of the Foundation has two distinct remits: as an operating charity responsible for the care and management of Waddesdon Manor on behalf of the National Trust and undertaking other philanthropic activity in support of the arts and heritage, the environment, education, and social welfare by awarding grants, and fostering dialogue and debate.

-The Rothschild Foundation is the data controller, and our registered address is The Rothschild Foundation, Windmill Hill, Silk Street, Waddesdon, Buckinghamshire HP18 0JZ.
+The Rothschild Foundation is the primary data controller, and our registered address is: The Rothschild Foundation, Windmill Hill, Silk Street, Waddesdon, Buckinghamshire, HP18 0JZ.
+RWL (Rothschild Waddesdon Ltd.) is a joint data controller for the processing activities of the trading company.
+RWL’s address is: Rothschild Waddesdon Ltd, Estate Yard Office, Queen Street, Waddesdon, Buckinghamshire, HP18 0JW.

 What information do we collect about you?

-Personal information such as your name, address, telephone number, date of birth, age, your photo and email address, car registration and any other information that you provide to us freely when you register with us either in person or online when you purchase our tickets, register for free Waddesdon Wi-Fi, apply for your Annual Pass, provide feedback or when you send us an email.
+We will collect personal information such as your name, address, telephone number, date of birth, age, your photo and email address, and any other information that you provide to us freely when you register with us either in person or online when you purchase our tickets, register for free Waddesdon Wi-Fi, apply for your Local Resident’s Annual Pass, provide feedback or when you send us an email.

-We will only collect children’s data which is provided and consented by the parent or someone with parental responsibility.
+We will only collect data relating to a child which is provided and consented to by the parent or someone with parental responsibility.

 How will we use the information about you?

-We collect information about you to process your orders and bookings, manage your account, process your applications and, if you agree, to email you about other products, services, and promotions we think may be of interest to you.
+We collect information about you to process and manage your orders and bookings, contact you in the event of an emergency or closure, manage your account, process your applications and, if you agree, to email you about other products, services, and promotions we think may be of interest to you.

-Personal information collected while making group bookings, events, weddings, or conferences.
-This information is used to administer the event and your account only.
+Personal information collected while making group bookings, events, weddings, or conferences is used to administer the event and your account only.
 You will not receive any marketing emails unless you subscribe to our newsletter.

 Suppliers